leonhard-llc/applin-ios/Readme.md

     - Remove `nothing` action.

 # TO DO

 - TODO: Gracefully handle a page that has too many items in it (720 sections).
-- TODO: Reset routes to homepage when app is killed, so user can escape a broken page.
 - TODO: Allow using Applin for a single page
 - TODO: Allow using Applin for a single UIView.